 Are you considering buying a pole to use at home?
 Not sure where to start?
 Here are some commonly asked questions and their answers to help you decide.

 First though, who am I and why should you take my advice on buying a pole?
-I've been pole dancing for fitness for over six years, teaching for five and have owned my own studio for four years now.
+My name is Heather, and I’m the owner and lead instructor at Brass Butterflies Pole and Aerial Studio in Waterloo, Ontario, Canada.
+I've started taking pole dancing lessons in 2010, became an instructor in 2011 and purchased my own studio at the end of 2012.
 I purchased my first pole for use at home after I had been taking lessons for just a few months.
 I wanted to be able to practice at home, in between my weekly classes.
 I did a lot of research at the time, and the first pole that I purchased for home use was an X-pole.
-When I became a studio owner, I registered to become an authorized X-pole dealer and have been selling X-pole through my studio for four years now.
-So, fair warning, this post is not going to be an unbiased comparison of different home pole products or companies.
-I have researched and even tried some other products but I personally have found that X-pole is the best in terms of safety and value.
+When I became a studio owner, I registered to become an authorized X-pole dealer and have been selling X-pole through my studio ever since.
+So, fair warning, this post is not going to be an unbiased, objective comparison of different home pole products or companies.
+I have researched and even tried some other manufacturers’ poles, but I have found that, in my opinion, X-pole is the best in terms of safety and value.